We may earn a commission when you buy through links in our articles. Learn more.

 Custom image of Link aiming his bow and arrow for best single-player games guide

-Ah, single-player games.
+What are the best single-player games?
 While it’s fun now and then to team up with friends and take on a common goal, or go head-to-head, many of us grew up playing solo and loving it.
 So, we’ve put together this list to celebrate those glory days and the best single-player games of the modern era.
 All you need to do is decide which to play first.

 If you’re into sports but don’t want to play on a team, see what solo games we’ve got on our list of the best baseball games, football games, basketball games, and cricket games.
 Or, if you’re feeling like turning on the engine, check out our favorite car games, plane games, and train games.